 Enclosed swimming pools and ice rinks in winter climates have the potential for high indoor relative humidities and cold building materials.
 These elements can contribute to condensation and premature deterioration of building materials.
 Buildings with lower relative humidities in these climates tend to be more forgiving because they have opportunities to dry out.
-Moisture due to rain or floods penetrating the building envelope tends to evaporate from low relative humidity buildings in the winter.
-Moisture due to indoor moisture migrating outwards during the winter tends to evaporate in the summer months.
-Buildings with high interior relative humidities throughout the year do not have these forgiving seasons, and must be carefully designed to prevent moisture problems.
-Case histories are provided for an enclosed swimming pool and an enclosed ice rink with condensation problems.
+Moisture due to rain or floods penetrating the building envelope tends to evaporate from buildings with low relative humidity in the winter.
+Moisture due to indoor moisture migrating outward during the winter tends to evaporate in the summer months.
+Buildings with high interior relative humidities throughout the year do not have these forgiving seasons and must be carefully designed to prevent moisture problems.
+This paper presents case histories of an enclosed swimming pool and an enclosed ice rink with condensation problems.